-Welcome to the classic 50cc racing club beginners guide !
+Welcome to the Classic and Modern 50 Racing Club beginners guide !

-Maybe you'd like to race 50cc machines yourself, watch the club members race, or join the club and help us keep classic 50cc racing alive.
+Maybe you'd like to race 50cc machines yourself, watch the club members race, or join the club and help us keep classic 50cc racing alive and innovate modern machinery.
 Whichever option you choose this guide will help you to understand a little more about our club and help you to "get racing" as soon as possible!

 We hope this guide will give you all the guidance you need but don't hesitate to contact a club member if you need help, we like to think it's the friendliest road racing club in the country, and we're always keen to help.
 You'll find a list of contacts on the contacts page, so don't be shy, get in touch we will be glad to help you.